Our next conference is on

-This year's conference is brimming with girls!
-Adults are needed to help guide the girls around campus as well as assist the presenters' in their workshops, set up for the event, staff check-in, and lots more.
+Adults are needed to help guide the students around campus as well as assist the presenters' in their workshops, set up for the event, staff check-in, and lots more.

-If you want to spend an energetic morning with enthusiastic middle school girls, please contact us at email@example.com to see how you can help.
+If you want to spend an energetic morning with enthusiastic middle school students, please contact us at email@example.com to see how you can help.

 Interested in other upcoming EYH programs in Washington?
 Check out Expanding Your Horizons.